umstek/json-viewer/README.md

 # JSON Viewer

-A recursive table-based JSON viewer component for React.
+A recursive JSON viewer component with custom renderer support for React.
+Uses TailwindCSS and ShadCN.

 ## Components